Gi60s/openapi-enforcer-middleware/docs-src/guide/mocking.md

 - `x-mock` - A value with an empty string, indicating that the default mock response should be returned.

 - `x-mock=200` - Indicates that the 200 response code mock response should be returned.
-Any status code here is valid so long as it was defined in the Open API document as a valid response for that operation.
+Any status code here is valid so long as it was defined in the OpenAPI document as a valid response for that operation.

 - `x-mock=200,controller` - Indicates that the 200 response code should be used and that the mock controller should produce it.
 This will only work if a mock controller is defined for this operation.

 - `x-mock=200,example` - Indicates that the 200 response code example should be used to produce the response for this operation.

 - `x-mock=200,example,cat` - Indicates that the 200 response code example named `cat` should be used to produce the response for this operation.
-This only works for Open API specification 3.
+This only works for OpenAPI specification 3.

 - `x-mock=200,random` - Indicates that the 200 response code schema should be used to generate a random value that adheres to the schema.